diegotyner/Hudl_Downloader/README.md

 ```
   download_resolution = 270
-  game_code1 = "sn-xsk0y3sq"
+  game_code1 = "sn-zpcczwe0"
-  game_code2 = "f4293a83"
+  game_code2 = "b933ecda"
-  download_name = "Menlo" # Purely the name of your resulting download.
-Mine would be Menlo_720.mp4
+  download_name = "Wildcats" # Purely the name of your resulting download.
+Mine would be Wildcats_270.mp4
   end_index = 639 # specific to each recording too. go to end and see what the index at the end is.
 ```